Strings

 Friend Functions and Friend Classes

-The function declaration must be prefixed by the keyword friend where as the function definition must not.
-The function could be defined any where in the program similar to any normal c++ function.
-The function that are declared with keyword friend are called friend functions.
+The function declaration must be prefixed by the keyword friend whereas the function definition must not.
+The function could be defined anywhere in the program similar to any normal C++ function.
+The functions that are declared with keyword friend are called friend functions.
 A function can be a friend to multiple classes.
-A friend function posses the following special characteristics.
+A friend function possesses the following special characteristics.

-It can be either declared in the private path or the public path of a class without affecting its meaning.
+• It can be either declared in the private part or the public part of a class without affecting its meaning.

 Example: